o3de/o3de.org/content/docs/userguide/set-speed.md

 ---
-description: ' Use the Set Speed node in the &ALYlong; &script-canvas; editor to set the time of day''s current speed multiplier. '
+description: ' Use the Set Speed node in the Amazon Lumberyard Script Canvas editor to set the time of day''s current speed multiplier. '
 title: Set Speed
 ---